Where Are The Komodo Dragons Found

 Choosing the Right Time to Visit

 The best time to visit Komodo National Park is during the dry season, which runs from April to December.
 During this time, the weather is generally sunny and dry, making it easier to trek through the park and spot Komodo dragons.
 The wet season, from January to March, can be challenging due to heavy rainfall and high humidity.
-However, the landscape is lush and green during this time, and there are fewer tourists.
+On the flip side, the landscape is lush and green during this time, and there are fewer tourists.

 Hiring a Reputable Tour Operator